Singapore Standards Regarding Class C

 The letter can be summarized as follows:

 1. Class C refers to gas fires.
-There is no recognized classification for electrical fires under Singapore Standards 578:2019 clause 4(f).
+Electrical fires and fires involving electrical equipment are not recognised under Singapore Standards 578:2019, section 4(F).

 2. Fire extinguishers made after 1 MAY 2013 must not bear class C logo/picture